AleksanderTidemann/SpreadGen/README.md

  > "01.26.19 3400 430kr.pdf"

- > *mm/dd/yy - cost/income category - sum*

-Section 9910 and 9900 of RF-1175 specifies many different cost and income categories.
+ The formatting is as such; *mm/dd/yy - cost/income category - sum*.
+Section 9910 and 9900 of the RF-1175 form specifies many cost and income categories.
 However, due to my fairly simple needs, this program only reads 11 cost categories and 6 income categories:

 |           9910 - operating costs                         |           9900 - operating income   |
 |----------------------------------------------------------|:-----------------------------------:|